agrostar/zzapi/README.md

 * `neq`, `ngt`, `nlt`: not of the above
 * `ieq`, `ico`, `ire`: case insensitive match of the above.

 Multiple assertions are allowed in a single test.
 Even though it doesn't make sense to have combinations such as `eq` and `neq` in the same test, we don't bother to disallow it.
-In the absence of any assertions, the existance of the field will be checked (`field: null` is considered "exists").
+In the absence of any assertions, the existance of the field will be checked.

 ### Variable (setvars)